 You can officially declare more than one major.
 All completed majors do appear on your transcripts.

-Students in LAS's Sciences and Letters Curriculum may declare their intent to complete multiple majors in LAS any time except the months of April and November by notifying their admissions/records officer in LAS Student Academic Affairs.
-Secure the appropriate form, meet with an advisor in each department, and submit the completed form to the admissions/records officer.
+Students in LAS's Sciences and Letters Curriculum may declare their intent to complete multiple majors in LAS any time except the months of April and November by submitting the online LAS Multiple Major Declaration Form.

 Please note that students declaring a major with a tuition differential will have this major listed as their primary major, affecting tuition billing.

 Multiple majors are not available to students in Specialized Curricula.